 OpenText Enterprise Security Manager and Microsoft Sentinel compete in the enterprise security management category.
-While OpenText excels in customizability and integration with various platforms, Microsoft Sentinel has the upper hand due to its cloud-native architecture, automation, and seamless integration with Microsoft's ecosystem.
+Microsoft Sentinel has an upper hand due to its strong automation, integration, and machine learning capabilities.

 If a customer is already using Microsoft’s ecosystem, the ROI can be positive due to seamless integration.